F3real/F3real.github.io/content/crackmes_one1.md

 We will set search range to function we want to analyse and then search for all move eax instructions (`c600xx move eax, xx`) and extract byte being moved.

-Solution 2, we can patch `cmp` instruction so that program will print the flag for us.
+Solution 2, we can patch `cmp` instruction so that the program will print the flag for us.

 ~~~python
 #!/usr/bin/env python3